These Are the Beaches Travelers Can’t Wait to Return To

 Southwest Florida’s gentle Gulf Coast is where to find Sarasota County.
-Sarasota is a sophisticated coastal town, that’s rich with the best of metropolitan art, music, media, performances, and galleries.
+Sarasota is a sophisticated coastal town that’s rich with the best of metropolitan art, music, media, performances, and galleries.
 Once the winter home of the Ringling Brothers Circus, Sarasota offers visitors an eclectic blend of arts and culture, history, fine dining, and of course the powder white sand of Trip Advisor’s 2020 Top Beach: Siesta Key.
 The beach itself is 99 percent pure quartz, and that pure white sand stays cool to the touch even in the Florida heat.
 The Gulf waters are calm and always perfect for a swim, but you can boat, fish, jet ski, and parasail, too.
 And all this wonderful beachside fun adds to the party atmosphere after the sun sets.
 Siesta Key Beach is so beautiful, it’s no wonder it’s one of the Florida beaches locals want to keep secret (although the MTV series Siesta Key may make that a lot more difficult now).
-Check into Sea Spray Resort, a favorite of visitors (it has a perfect five-star rating on TripAdvisor!) which puts you close to the sand and just a few blocks to all the action in town.
+Check into Sea Spray Resort, a favorite of visitors (it has a perfect five-star rating on TripAdvisor!) that puts you close to the sand and just a few blocks to all the action in town.
 There are beautifully landscaped grounds, a pool, and kitchenettes in the apartment-like rooms, providing everything you need for a relaxing beach vacation.

 Honokalani Beach, Hawaii

-One of Maui’s most scenic beaches, known for its jet black sand beach is hidden off the beaten track at the end of the long and twisting road to Hana.
+One of Maui’s most scenic beaches, known for its jet-black sand beach, is hidden off the beaten track at the end of the long and twisting road to Hana.
 It’s worth the trip to the outer reaches of Waianapanapa State Park to experience the jet sands, lava tubes, and sea caves that give the tropical coast an otherwordly feeling.
 The only resort on this part of the island is happily also one of the best places to stay in Hawaii: Travaasa Hana.
-With views out over the Pacific, rolling green lawns, and individual bungalows that offer lots of privacy and plenty of elbow room, you’ll feel light-years from the hustle and bustle of Maui’s more populated western coast, making it the ideal getaway for privacy and relaxation for both the COVID-era and beyond.
+With views out over the Pacific, rolling green lawns, and individual bungalows that offer lots of privacy and plenty of elbow room, you’ll feel light-years from the hustle and bustle of Maui’s more populated western coast, making it the ideal getaway for privacy and relaxation for both the COVID era and beyond.
 These 37 most photogenic beaches in the world deserve a spot on this list, too.